 A final exam schedule is published in each semester’s registration materials.
 By registering for a class, students agree to take the exam at the designated time.
 The School of Law rarely makes changes to the announced exam schedule.
-When revisions to the exam schedule are necessary, they are posted on the bulletin boards and an Official Announcement email is sent as soon as they are made.
+When revisions to the exam schedule are necessary, an Official Announcement email is sent as soon as they are made.

-The final exam schedule giving dates, times of day, and exam room locations is posted several weeks before the beginning of the exam period.
+The final exam schedule giving dates, times of day, is posted at registration on the Course Schedule website.
+Exam room locations is posted two-three weeks before the beginning of the exam period on the exam webpage.
 All students are expected to take their exams at the times scheduled, except as provided in the Examination Rescheduling Policy.

 These rules apply to all exams.
 Exceptions may be posted by the instructor.
 It is the student’s responsibility to check for posted notices prior to an exam.
 Students should be familiar with and abide by the Academic Integrity Policy.

 - Students must write or type all answers on paper provided by the law school or on the student’s computer using the Examplify software program.
 Students may not bring any blue books, scratch paper, or other paper into the exam rooms.
 Most professors use Examplify for multiple-choice questions.
 If, due to technical issues, a student elects to handwrite a multiple choice exam, they must record answers in a law school provided blue book unless instructed otherwise by their proctor.